-Carolyn Chen and Pam Tarr are rewriting the rules for how everyone from big companies to small nonprofits and independent businesses go about telling their stories.
-They’re looking to make it easier for them to access the kind of sophisticated storytelling techniques that were formerly the province of deep-pocketed corporate clients and big global advertisers.
+Carolyn Chen is rewriting the rules for how everyone from big companies to small nonprofits and independent businesses go about telling their stories.
+She’s looking to make it easier for them to access the kind of sophisticated storytelling techniques that were formerly the province of deep-pocketed corporate clients and big global advertisers.

 And that’s what PFTP is designed to do: provide quality narrative and brand storytelling to companies of all sizes, from global ad agencies to NGOs, publishers, PR firms, non-profits and small businesses.
 A minority and woman-owned business, PFTP has produced a wide range of video content for companies both big and small since opening its doors in 2012.